madfam-io/plinto/docs/project/FRONTEND_INTEGRATION_STATUS.md

 ## Executive Summary

-After comprehensive analysis of the Plinto repository with focus on frontend integration and test stabilization, the findings reveal that **the project is significantly more complete than initially assessed**:
+After comprehensive analysis of the Janua repository with focus on frontend integration and test stabilization, the findings reveal that **the project is significantly more complete than initially assessed**:

 - **Frontend Integration**: 95% complete (was estimated at 60%)
 - **Test Pass Rate**: 77.8% (383/492 tests passing)